Bullsquidz/bullsquidz/README.md

 ## Hey-ya!
 Thanks for checking out my page.
   I am currently in my third year pursuing a degree in Computer Science with a Software Development concentration at the University of Illinois Chicago.
-I've started many projects over the years—dating back to early high school—many of which will never make it onto this page.
-What you’ll see here are the works I’ve either completed or am particularly proud of.
+I've started many projects over the years—dating back to the beginning of COVID—many of which will never make it onto this page.
+That being said, what you’ll see here are the works I’ve either completed or am particularly proud of.

 ## Recent Work.